 Prevalence of Addiction in the Homeless Population

 While it is difficult to determine how many homeless individuals also experience addiction to drugs or alcohol, some experts put the number at around 40%.
-Some of the reasons for the high percentage of addiction in this population include the stigma of poverty and the subsequent denial of basic human rights to the homeless, especially in large cities like Toronto.
+Some of the reasons for the high percentage of addiction in this population include the stigma of poverty and the subsequent denial of basic human rights to the homeless, especially in large cities.
 Homeless shelters are often overcrowded and come with health issues such as bedbugs.
 Many individuals decide to remain on the streets rather than resort to a substandard institutional living situation.

 Life Out in the Cold